 Compared to race, ethnicity is also a lot more complex.
 For example, an Indian-born woman can call herself Asian, but that does not describe her ethnicity.
 She could be of South Indian, Indo-American, British Indian, or any other ethnicity.

-So to get a better picture, race-ethnicity survey questions are often paired together.
+So to get a better picture, race-ethnicity questions on surveys are often paired together.
 They belong to the demographic family of questions designed to get information on a respondent’s background.

 A recommended approach is the method laid down by the FDA: a two-question format for requesting race and ethnicity data, with the ethnicity question followed by the question about race.
 Here’s an example: